nottrobin/robinwinslow.uk/_posts/2016-06-23-fix-docker-networking-dns.md

 ---
 layout: post
-title: "Fix Docker's networking DNS config"
+title: Fix Docker's networking DNS config
-description: "Within certain networks, docker is unable to resolve DNS correctly.
-When this happens, here's how to fix it."
+description: Within certain networks, docker is unable to resolve DNS correctly.
+When this happens, here's how to fix it.
 tags:
 - back-end
 - dev
 - canonical
+date: '2016-06-23T00:00:00.000+00:00'
 ---

 Sometimes, [Docker](https://www.docker.com/)'s internet connectivity won't be working properly, which can lead to a number of obscure errors with your applications.
 In my experience, this is usually because [DNS](http://en.wikipedia.org/wiki/Domain_name_system) lookups are failing in Docker images.